ResidentMario/gtfs-tripify/CONTRIBUTING.md

 pytest core_tests.py
 ```

 Any pull requests to this repo are expected to pass all tests, and to add tests for any new features or changes in behavior to the relevant test file(s).
+Tests are run via continuous integration on every pull request against the repo.

 ## Documentation